thepushkarp/thepushkarp/README.md

 -   🌐 Check out my website https://thepushkarp.com/
 -   🥷 Building some cool stuff with LLMs
 -   👀 Looking to collaborate on interesting Machine Learning projects
--   💬 Besides programming, I also love reading ([Logophilia](https://logophilia.thinkific.com/) is one of the reasons why!)
+-   💬 Besides programming, I also love etymology ([Logophilia](https://logophilia.thinkific.com/) is one of the reasons why!)
 -   📫 Reach out to me at `hi [AT] thepushkarp [DOT] com`

 Previously...